vstinner/cpython/Doc/c-api/long.rst

    * Set *\*export* and return 0 on success.
    * Set an exception and return -1 on error.

+   This function always succeeds if *obj* is a Python :class:`int` object or a subclass.

    :c:func:`PyUnstable_Long_ReleaseExport` must be called once done with using *export*.